Channel blocker: Identity

 Tools such as X-ray crystallography and electrophysiology have been essential in locating the binding sites of open channel block molecules.
 By studying the biological and chemical makeup of ion channels, researchers can determine the makeup of the molecules that bind to certain regions.
 X-ray crystallography provides a structural image of the channel and molecule in question.
 Determining the hydrophobicity of channel domains through hydrophobicity plots also provides clues to the chemical makeup of the molecule and why it binds to a certain region.
 For example, if a protein binds to a hydrophobic region of the channel (and therefore, has a transmembrane region), the molecule in question might be composed of the amino acids alanine, leucine, or phenylalanine, as they are all hydrophobic themselves.
 Electrophysiology is also an important tool in identifying channel structure, as analyzing the ionic factors that lead to channel activation can be critical to understanding the inhibiting actions of open channel block molecules.

 Physiology

 Receptor antagonist

 Channel blockers are antagonists for the respective ion channels.
 Many channels have binding spots for regulatory elements which can promote or repress normal function depending on the requirements within the cell and organism.
 The normal function of agonist binding is the generation of cellular changes leading to various downstream effects; these effects range from altering membrane potential to initiation of signaling cascades.
 Conversely, when open channel blockers bind to the cell they prevent the normal function of agonist binding.
 For example, voltage-gated channels open and close based on membrane potential and are critical in the generation of action potentials by their allowance of ions to flow down established gradients.
-However, open channels blockers can bind to these channels to prevent ions from flowing, thus inhibiting the initiation of an action potential.
+However, open channel blockers can bind to these channels to prevent ions from flowing, thus inhibiting the initiation of an action potential.